aleph2c/miros/docs/_sources/introduction.rst.txt

 ============
 Miros is a statechart library written in Python.
 A statechart is a `hierarchical state machine (HSM)
-<https://en.wikipedia.org/wiki/UML_state_machine>`_, running within it's own
+<https://en.wikipedia.org/wiki/UML_state_machine>`_, running within its own
 thread.
-If you program using statecharts, you will have the ability to :ref:`quickly translate your design goals into robust working code <quick-start>`.
+If you program using statecharts, you will have the ability to :ref:`quickly translate your design goals into robust, understandable, working code <quick-start>`.

 The problem with most software systems is that they are too complex to understand without a picture.
-The lion's share of a programmer's time is spent troubleshooting their software, instead of adding working features.
+The lion's share of a programmer's time is spent troubleshooting the behavior of their software, instead of adding working features.
 This is because it's difficult to see how a specific portion of code interacts with the overall design.
 Most developers are in the dark, armed only with a flashlight.

-Let's turn the light on.
+Let's turn the lights on.
 We can start by drawing pictures in a way that we can see the full system at once while allowing other people to understand our thinking.
 The pictures will guide how we write our code.